Azure/cortana-intelligence-customer360/Technical Deployment Guide/README.md

 > Refer to this tutorial for details on [Cross System Query Execution][DV_GH].

 ### 2. Machine Learning
-The multi-class classifier Machine Learning model is built using an HDInsight cluster with Microsoft R Server (MRS) at scale.
+#### Model Training
+A predictive multi-class classifier is trained using `rxBTrees` on the Microsoft R Server (MRS).
+It enriches the existing profile for targeted insights and engagements, like personalized offers or targeted campaigns, via labels.

+Each customer gets a label assigned based on a predicted (ML) category a customer is likely to purchase from.
+For example, ** a customer with predicted labels 1, 2, 3 are likely to buy from categories 1, 2 or 3 respectively and 0 is unlikely to buy anything**.

+A short tutorial on how the model is trained can be found [here][TUT_TRAIN]

+#### Scoring
+The pre-trained multi-class classifier is used at scale to batch score the customer profiles every ADF timeslice.
 The power of R is leveraged using the MRS `rxBTrees` algorithm. `rxBTrees` scales the Gradient Boosting Machine (`gbm()`) that solves classification and regression problems.
 Its implementation is built upon `rxDTree`.
 It combines weak learners in an additive and iterative manner to produce accurate classifiers that are resistant to overfitting.

 > Learn more about [rxBTress][ML_Algo_Link]  and [Microsoft R Server][LINK_RServer].